Alfresco/acs-packaging/docs/custom-transforms-and-renditions.md

 ##### Hello World T-Engine

-This chapter will describe how to run and debug the example [Hello World T-Engine].
+This section will describe how to run and debug the example [Hello World T-Engine].
 Instructions on how to build and run the T-Engine are described in the project's [README.md] and also specified below.
 The Hello World T-Engine transform takes an input text file